Public Health Capstone

-- synthesise public health evidence to define a public health problem/issue and determine appropriate action
+- analyse evidence to define a population health problem/issue and determine appropriate action

-- communicate public health evidence in ways appropriate to specialist and/or lay audiences
+- communicate evidence in ways appropriate to a range of stakeholders

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-Using knowledge and skills acquired throughout the Master of Public Health program students will translate what they have learned into public health practice.
-This capstone subject prepares students for working in the field of public health and will provide students with the opportunity to develop skills as an effective team member and leader.
+Using knowledge and skills acquired in their postgraduate studies, students will translate what they have learned into practice via this capstone experience.
 Students will engage in both individual and group-based work in partnership with industry.
-The project will be practice-focused, practice-based and practice-relevant, and build leadership, teamwork, research and critical thinking across multiple public health practice areas.
-This subject will be wide-ranging and the projects may include: a public health program plan or evaluation, policy analysis, extended rapid review, health impact assessment or data analysis, amongst others.
-It will be supported by a combination of workshops, literature search strategy training, possible group meetings (face-to-face or online) and an expert academic as a topic leader.
+Using leadership, teamwork, research and critical thinking, students will consider sustainable approaches to address complex population health issues.
+Projects may include: a program plan or evaluation, policy analysis, extended rapid review, health impact assessment or data analysis, amongst others.
+The project will be practice-focused and supported by a range of online or face to face content, regular group meetings and an academic topic leader.